ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 <br>

 ### FOUCing off
-for how much webdevs online talk about combatting flash of unstyled content (FOUC) specifically when applying a dark mode stylesheet retrieved from `localStorage`, they sure don't have a fucking solution that works. even after trying js scripts in `<head>`, js scripts in `<body>`, inline js, js scripts after stylesheets, js scripts before stylesheets, event listeners, DOM content loaders, loading divs, crying, nothing worked for me and my incredibly eager to load firefox browser.
+for how much reddit webdevs talk about combatting flash of unstyled content (FOUC) specifically when applying a dark mode stylesheet retrieved from `localStorage`, they sure don't have a fucking solution that works. even after trying JS scripts in `<head>`, JS scripts in `<body>`, inline JS, JS scripts after stylesheets, JS scripts before stylesheets, event listeners, DOM content loaders, loading divs, crying, nothing worked for me and my incredibly eager to load firefox browser.

 until during one fateful, properly keyworded search query, i found <a href="https://www.reddit.com/r/css/comments/13hpszu/how_do_i_avoid_the_delayed_css_when_loading_pages/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button" target="_blank">this reddit post</a>.

 <img class="wide rounded center" src="/blog/images/preload_screenshot.png">

-preloading my styleswitcher js worked. it FULLY forces the html to retrieve the script (and therefore your cached dark mode stylesheet, if saved) before all else.
+preloading my styleswitcher JS worked. it FULLY forces the html to retrieve the script (and therefore your cached dark mode stylesheet, if saved) before all else.

 thank you, u/mcmillhj. after one whole year of manic searching, you have finally saved me from a world of pain.